SaieswarreddyGuntaka/csv_to_json_converter/README.md

-#  CSV to JSON Formatter
+#  CSV to JSON Converter

 A simple web application that allows users to upload a `.csv` file and receive a formatted `.json` response.
 Built with: